JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 - `FailureLevel.INVALID_PLUGIN` - "Provided plugin artifact is not valid."
 - `FailureLevel.NOT_DYNAMIC` - "Plugin cannot be loaded/unloaded without IDE restart."
 - `FailureLevel.ALL` - All of the above
-- `FailureLevel.NONE` - None of above
+- `FailureLevel.NONE` - None of the above

 #### verificationReportsDir